intellectual-frontiers/www.intellectualfrontiers.com/src/content/post/patents/integration-of-devices-through-a-social-networking-platform-us12401615b2.md

 connecting the devices with a networking server for electronic activity;

-from the first device and the second device, sending a search request for identifying functionally similar devices based on their profiles and operating characteristics;
+from the first device and the second device, sending a search request for identifying functionally similar devices based on their profiles and operating characteristics including relationship parameters defining device-to-device coordination frameworks;

 receiving a list of device profiles respectively by the first device and the second device associated with functionally similar devices; and

 initiating an action through the networking server to communicate status to the interconnected devices, enabling the third device to switch to a predefined task upon health failure of one of the first device and the second device.

+wherein the third device is identified based on relationship compatibility requirements defining event coordination timelines that facilitate synchronous operation among the interconnected devices.

 </div>